getditto/cod-polaris-m1/docs/base-cod.md

 - The client MAY omit the `version` field.
 If it is included, its value must be `0` (zero as integer).
-- Sending an `Init` message will not be propagated in any way, but the `base-cod` server will respond with success (200 OK) if system health is good.
+- Sending a `Wait` message will not be propagated in any way, but the `base-cod` server will respond with success (200 OK) if system health is good.